hwisungi/cpp-build-insights-samples/README.md

 - Visual Studio 2017 and above.
 - Windows 8 and above.

+CAToolsetPerfDataCollector requires compiler and Code Analysis toolsets availabe in Visual Studio 2022 17.11 and later.

 ## Build steps

 1. Clone the repository on your machine.